-Similar to Square, you’ll also incur payment processing fees with Intuit GoPayment.
+Similar to Square, you’ll also incur payment processing fees with this Square alternative.
 You’ll pay:

 Another Square competitor to consider is PayPal Here.
 Unlike Square and Intuit GoPayment, PayPal Here doesn’t offer a free card reader when you open an account.
-That said, the Mobile PayPal card reader only costs $14.99, and PayPal Here offers four total card reader options—one of which boasts a keypad for customers to enter their pin.
-Similar to Square, most PayPal Here transactions will just cost you 2.7% of the transaction value.
-(Square’s default payment processing fees for retail are 2.75%, but more on this later.)
+That said, the Mobile PayPal card reader only costs $14.99, and this alternative to Square offers four total card reader options—one of which boasts a keypad for customers to enter their pin.
+Most PayPal Here transactions will just cost you 2.7% of the transaction value.
 Any manually enter transactions will cost 3.5% + $0.15 per transaction.

-All in, PayPal Here best serves business owners who already rely heavily on PayPal for their payment processing.
+All in, as a Square alternative, PayPal Here best serves business owners who already rely heavily on PayPal for their payment processing.
 PayPal Here typically works best as a supplement to an already-used business PayPal account.

 Many of Clover’s POS system options won’t require you to have a smart device.
 Beyond the Clover Go—a $59 Bluetooth, smart device enabled card reader for magstripe, chip, and contactless pay—all Clover POS systems are self-sufficient.

 For instance, the Clover Flex is a handheld POS system that can read all payment types, scan barcodes, and print receipts—all without a smartphone or tablet.
-The Clover Flex costs $449, which is much than most Square POS options.
+The Clover Flex costs $449, which, as an alternative to Square, is much more than most of their POS options.
 That said, if you don’t have a smart device and would have to purchase one for a Square POS system, then a Clover POS system could save you money.

 Last but not least, Shopify is the fifth Square alternative for you to consider.
 Of all of the companies that are similar to Square, Shopify is one of the most ecommerce-enabled.
 With every version of Shopify—Lite, Basic, Regular, Advanced, and Plus—you’ll be able to access a payment gateway for your business’s website and social media accounts.
 And as you scale up past Lite, you’ll also be able to access all you need for an in-person POS system, like a cash drawer, a receipt printer, and a barcode scanner.